How to make the most of your employee survey

 The two main questions to answer are:

-- What will you do with the data to improve the employee experience?
-If you're not ultimately going to use the survey data to make your employees' lives better and improve your organization, then conducting surveys is a waste of time.
+What will you do with the data to improve the employee experience?
+If you're not ultimately going to use the survey data to make your employees' lives better and improve your organisation, then conducting surveys is a waste of time.
 Determine who will be in charge of crafting and distributing the survey and how the data will be used to change policies and processes.

-- How will you ensure confidentiality and (optionally) anonymity?
+How will you ensure confidentiality and (optionally) anonymity?
 When you ask employees to share their honest opinions, they deserve to know how their data will be used.
-There is value in keeping employee surveys confidential, meaning the results are kept within the organization and shared only with authorized users.
+There is value in keeping employee surveys confidential, meaning the results are kept within the organisation and shared only with authorized users.
 You may choose to take it one step further and make the surveys anonymous, meaning that the results will not be tied to anyone's identity.
-However, realize that, often, the promise of anonymity is a tough one to keep.
+However, realise that, often, the promise of anonymity is a tough one to keep.

 3. Choose an employee survey tool